Comparison Preset

 Strengths

-- +Offers a lightweight, easy-to-use package with few abstractions for rapid development.
+- +Provides a lightweight, easy-to-use package with few abstractions, accelerating learning and development.

-- +Includes Guardrails for parallel input validation, safety checks, and fail-fast execution.
+- +Includes integrated guardrails for parallel input validation and safety checks.

-- +Allows building real-time voice agents with features like interruption detection and context management using `gpt-realtime-1.5`.
+- +Enables building powerful voice agents with features like interruption detection and context management.

 Weaknesses